 - 3 cups vegetable broth

-- 5 yukon gold potatoes, or about 2lbs potatoes of choice
+- 5 medium yukon gold or russet potatoes, (or about 2lbs potatoes of choice)

 - 4 celery stalks